|作者：||Working Party on State Trading Enterprises|

 mandate of the Working Party is set out in paragraph 5 of the

 Understanding.
 The Working Party completed its mandate to develop an

 illustrative list of state trading relationships and activities with the

 adoption of the Illustrative List by the Council for Trade in Goods on

 15 October 1999 (G/

-3. This Report is submitted under paragraph 5 of the Understanding, which provides that the Working Group shall report annually to the Council for Trade in Goods.
-It sets out the activities of the Working Party during the review period, which runs from 10 October 2014 through 12 October 2015.
-During this period, the Working Party held two formal meetings under the Chairmanship of Mr Andrew Jory (Australia), on 25 June and 12 October 2015.
-The minutes of the former have been circulated as document G/STR/M/27, while minutes of the latter will be circulated as G/STR/M/28.
-The Working Party agreed that it would meet twice in 2016, in April and October.
+3. This report is submitted under paragraph 5 of the Understanding, which provides that the Working Group shall report annually to the Council for Trade in Goods.
+The report sets out the activities of the Working Party during the review period, which runs from 6 October 2021 through 21 October 2022.
+During this period, the Working Party held two formal meetings, on 13 May 2022 and 21 October 2022.
+The minutes of the former were circulated as document G/STR/M/40, and minutes of the latter will be circulated as G/STR/M/41.

 4. During the first part of the review period, Mr Sultan Alsharif (Kingdom of Saudi Arabia) was Chair of the Working Party and Ms Bing Lou (New Zealand) was Vice-Chair.
 On 23 May 2022, the General Council elected Mr Agustín Navarro de Vicente-Gella (Spain) as Chair of the Working Party, and in September 2022 the Working Party elected Ms Lucille Veronique Brutus (Seychelles) as Vice-Chair.